madcitymultimedia/wpseo-news/README.md

 Changelog
 =========

+### 7.9: July 24th, 2018
+Bugfixes:
+* Fixes a bug where news posts set to no-index would still appear in the XML News Sitemap.

+Other:
+* Compatibility with Yoast SEO 7.9

 ### 7.8: July 10th, 2018
 Other:
 * Removes functionality for original-source as Google has confirmed they're no longer using it.